I may receive commissions from purchases made through links in this article. Full Disclosure

-I recently had to go on antibiotics (don’t even get me started on how annoyed I was that I had to go on them).
+I recently had to go on antibiotics (don’t even get me started on how annoyed I was that I had to go on them) for some such issue.
 Once the antibiotics had done their job which involved killing the bad bacteria… but also killing the good bacteria, both my daughter and I (she was still nursing at the time and so the antibiotics messed up her system too) developed yeast infections.

 Better yet, you probably have every single remedy in your home already!
 No need to run to the store for relief!

 Natural Remedies for Yeast Infections

 Probiotics can help keep yeast under control.
 Therefore it’s a good idea to take probiotics (whether in capsule form or through lots of fermented foods) before, during, and after taking antibiotics.
 Not to mention probiotics are a good thing to take no matter what.

 Insert one clove of garlic (either by itself or you can thread a string through for the extra reassurance of removal)

 Along the same lines as the probiotics (because yogurt contains probiotics), plain, unsweetened yogurt can be used as a topical remedy.
 There are two yogurt methods, 1) simply slather on and in like any yeast infection cream or 2) soak a tampon in the yogurt/kefir and insert.
 Either method is likely to be messy.

-Tea Tree Oil –
+Tea Tree Oil

 I did this at night before bed and my yeast infection was gone in just a few days.
-There are a few benefits to this method: 1) Tea Tree Oil provides instant relief from itching and burning 2) you can use Tea Tree Oil mixed in coconut oil as a diaper cream which is safe for cloth diapers and will clear up a babies yeast infection, although you will still want to strip your cloth diapers.
+There are a few benefits to this method: 1) Tea tree oil provides instant relief from itching and burning 2) you can use tea tree oil mixed in coconut oil as a diaper cream which is safe for cloth diapers and will clear up a babies yeast infection, although you will still want to strip your cloth diapers.

 Sugar feeds yeast.
 Needless to say, it’s best to lay off the sugar at least during a yeast infection.Sometimes just cutting out sugar itself will help, sometimes you need to go all the way and remove all sugar containing foods and the refined grains that convert to sugar.

-I have only used the Tea Tree Oil method so far (outside of including yogurt in my smoothies) so I cannot personally vouch for the other remedies, however I have heard many others swear by them.
+I have only used the tea tree oil method so far (outside of including yogurt in my smoothies) so I cannot personally vouch for the other remedies, however I have heard many others swear by them.